Heyimlulu/Paanya/README.md

 pm2 start index.js --name "Paanya"
 ```

-## Using my bot
+## Invite

-You can find my bot in these website.
+You can find my bot in theses websites.
 Don't forget to vote if you do like it and want to support my bot ;)

 <a href="https://top.gg/bot/829230505123119164" target="_blank">top.gg</a> |
 <a href="https://discordbotlist.com/bots/paanya" target="_blank">discordbotlist.com</a> |